knpuniversity/symfony-journey/knpu/http-kernel/event-subscriber.rst

 I'm going to create a subscriber here because it's a little more flexible.
 So ``UserAgentSubscriber`` needs to implement ``EventSubscriberInterface``.
-Notice that added the use statement up there.
+Notice that it added the use statement up there.
 And we're going to need to implement 1 method which is ``getSubscribedEvents``.
-What this is going to return is a simple array that says: Hey, apparently there's some event whose name is kernel.request - we don't necessary know why it's called or what it does yet - but when that event happens, I want Symfony to call this onKernelRequest function, which we're going to be inside of this class.
+What this is going to return is a simple array that says: Hey, apparently there's some event whose name is ``kernel.request`` - we don't necessary know why it's called or what it does yet - but when that event happens, I want Symfony to call this ``onKernelRequest`` function, which we're going to put inside of this class.
 For now, let's just put a ``die('it works');``.

 Cool!
 The event subscriber is ready to go.
 No, Symfony doesn't automatically know this class is here or automatically scan the codebase.
 So to get Symfony